heini208/fault_detector_spot/documentation/System_Design.md

 # 1. General Architecture

 The system’s architecture follows the principles of modularity, reusability, and transparency.
-Each subsystem, navigation, manipulation, data acquisition, and user interaction, can operate independently while being orchestrated through a shared behavioural control layer.
+Each subsystem, navigation, manipulation, data acquisition, and user interaction, can operate independently while being managed through a shared behavioural control layer.

 At the center of the architecture is the behaviour tree (BT), which functions as the system’s control and coordination core.
 It continuously monitors incoming commands and system states, deciding which behaviour to execute at any given time.